MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 ---
 title: 'Tutorial: Use R to detect fraud'
-description: This tutorial shows a data science workflow in R, with an end-to-end example of building a model to detect fraud. ms.reviewer: sgilley ms.author: amjafari
+description: This tutorial shows a data science workflow in R, with an end-to-end example of building a model to detect fraud. ms.reviewer: fsolomon ms.author: amjafari
 author: amhjf
 ms.topic: tutorial
 ms.custom:
   - ignite-2023
-ms.date: 09/21/2023
+ms.date: 01/22/2024
 ms.search.form: R Language
 #customer intent: As a data scientist, I want to build a machine learning model in R so I can detect future fraudulent transactions.
 ---

 # Tutorial: Use R to create, evaluate, and score a fraud detection model

-In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
-The scenario is to build a fraud detection model in R by using machine learning algorithms trained on historical data.
-You can then use the model to detect future fraudulent transactions.
+This tutorial presents an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
+In this scenario, we build a fraud detection model, in R, with machine learning algorithms trained on historical data.
+We then use the model to detect future fraudulent transactions.

-The main steps in this tutorial are:
+This tutorial covers these steps:

-> [!div class="checklist"]
+[!div class="checklist"]
->
-> - Install custom libraries.
+> * Install custom libraries
-> - Load the data.
+> * Load the data
-> - Understand and process the data through exploratory data analysis, and demonstrate the use of the Fabric Data Wrangler feature.
+> * Understand and process the data with exploratory data analysis, and show the use of the Fabric Data Wrangler feature
-> - Train machine learning models by using LightGBM.
+> * Train machine learning models with LightGBM
-> - Use the machine learning models for scoring and making predictions
+> * Use the machine learning models for scoring and predictions

 ## Prerequisites

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

-- If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+* If necessary, create a Microsoft Fabric lakehouse as described in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).

 ## Follow along in a notebook

-You can follow along in a notebook in one of two ways:
+You can choose one of these options to follow along in a notebook:

-- Open and run the built-in notebook in the Synapse Data Science experience.
+- Open and run the built-in notebook in the Synapse Data Science experience
-- Upload your notebook from GitHub to the Synapse Data Science experience.
+- Upload your notebook from GitHub to the Synapse Data Science experience

 ### Open the built-in notebook

-**Fraud detection** is the sample notebook that accompanies this tutorial.
+The sample **Fraud detection** notebook accompanies this tutorial.

 [!INCLUDE [follow-along-built-in-notebook](includes/follow-along-built-in-notebook.md)]

 ### Import the notebook from GitHub

-[AIsample - R Fraud Detection.ipynb](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/data-science/ai-samples/r/AIsample%20-%20R%20Fraud%20Detection.ipynb) is the notebook that accompanies this tutorial.
+The [AIsample - R Fraud Detection.ipynb](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/data-science/ai-samples/r/AIsample%20-%20R%20Fraud%20Detection.ipynb) notebook accompanies this tutorial.

 [!INCLUDE [follow-along-github-notebook](./includes/follow-along-github-notebook.md)]